AdaCore/spark2014/lrm/source/packages.rst

 #.
 No other declarations shall have a Part_Of indicator.

 #.
 The body of a unit whose specification declares a state abstraction named
-   as a specific state abstraction of a Part_Of indicator shall have
+   as a specific state abstraction of a Part_Of indicator shall:

    * have a ``with_clause`` naming each unit, excluding itself, containing such a Part_Of indicator; and

-   * in its Refined_State aspect denote each declaration associated with such a Part_Of indicator as a ``constituent`` exclusively of the specific state abstraction.
+   * in its Refined_State aspect, denote each declaration associated with such a Part_Of indicator as a ``constituent`` exclusively of the specific state abstraction.